-- No special sign on benefits, such as a sign on bonus. - Annual base salary of \$750.000. - Target annual incentive compensation of 100% of his base salary. - \$10,000,000 restricted stock unit award to compensate him for a portion of our estimated value of the unvested equity that he forfeited, with 40% vesting on the one-year anniversary of the date of grant, 30% during the second year in equal quarterly increments, 20% during the third year in equal quarterly increments and 10% during the fourth year in equal quarterly increments, subject to his continued employment with the Company on each vesting date. - \$14,000,000 PSU award to provide upside compensation, but only if the multiple year performance targets are achieved and subject to his continued employment with the Company on each vesting date.
+- No special sign on benefits, such as a sign on bonus. - Annual base salary of \$750,000. - Target annual incentive compensation of 100% of his base salary. - \$10,000,000 restricted stock unit award to compensate him for a portion of our estimated value of the unvested equity that he forfeited, with 40% vesting on the one-year anniversary of the date of grant, 30% during the second year in equal quarterly increments, 20% during the third year in equal quarterly increments and 10% during the fourth year in equal quarterly increments, subject to his continued employment with the Company on each vesting date. - \$14,000,000 PSU award to provide upside compensation, but only if the multiple year performance targets are achieved and subject to his continued employment with the Company on each vesting date.
 The PSUs were granted under the Company's new fiscal 2022 executive PSU program (with the same achievement targets as the grants made to our NEOs) and vest as follows: - 33% of the PSU shares attained will vest on the first anniversary of the grant date based on fiscal year 2022 revenue growth. - 33% of the PSU shares attained will vest on the second anniversary of the grant date based on the Company's financial performance and relative total stockholder return performance for fiscal years 2022 and 2023. - 34% of the PSU shares attained will vest on the third anniversary of the grant date based on the Company's financial performance and relative total stockholder return performance for fiscal years 2022, 2023 and 2024.

 Our Board recognizes the significant investment represented by Mr. Jenkins' new hire compensation.
-Accordingly, in subsequent years, the Board anticipates decreases in Mr. Jenkins's compensation to further align with market competitive levels for continuing service with the Company, as opposed to the level of compensation necessary to attract Mr. Jenkins to join the Company as our President.
 We intend for Mr. Jenkins' compensation to be awarded based on the principles we discussed in this CD&A, including future annual equity grants to be at least 75% performance-based in line with market best practices and PSU awards designed to include a TSR multiplier and require sustained performance over multiple years for any payout.